Code-Sharp/WampSharp.net/content/Release-notes/WampSharp-v1.2.6.41-beta-release-notes.md

 ### Testament service

-From this version, [Testament feature](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.4.11) is supported.
+From this version, the [Testament feature](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.4.11) is supported.

-This feature allows a client to request a router to publish some predefined events when the client disconnects.
+This feature allows a client to request the router to publish some predefined events when the client disconnects.

 In order to enable it from router-side, call HostTestamentService extension method of the relevant realm (this is similiar to the [Router-side meta-api usage]({{< ref "WAMP2\Meta-api-service.md" >}}#exposing-meta-api)):